qzq92/SimpleCodeInterpreter/README.md

 ## Environment file to edit

 Please create an *.env* file with the following parameters.
-PYTHONPATH is required to be filled to ensure successful folder imports in project.

 ```
 OPENAI_API_KEY = <YOUR API KEY>